Other Digital Initiatives at the University of Miami Libraries

 Caribbean Writers Summer Institute Archival Video Collection provides a searchable video archive of talks given at the 1991-1996 Caribbean Writer's Summer Institute sponsored by Caribbean Literary Studies, Department of English at the University of Miami.
 Participants include Edwidge Danticut, George Lamming, Kamau Brathwaite, Sandra Paquet and others.

 A bilingual cultural heritage site developed by Dr. Lillian Manzor that provides inter-related information on writers, directors, texts, productions, festival, venues and theater companies.
 Also included are digitized photographs, theater programs, and other resources, including video excerpts of theater productions.
-This site was developed by Dr. Lillian Manzor, Modern Languages & Literature.
+This project was funded by the Mellon Foundation.

 Local experts, activists and officials participate in a series of video-taped panels discussing the state of democracy in contemporary Miami and ways that the quality of life can be improved for area residents.
 The project was developed and hosted by Professor Gregory Bush, History Department.